axolotl-freckles/cli-snake/README.md

 rudimentary render-simulation pipelines and static libraries.
 So feel free to see what makes things tick.
 It was also an excuse to dip my toes into a more developer oriented approach, considering readability and structure while developing.
 It's not perfect, but it's a start.

+Right now, it only works for windows, as I've included some windows exclusive libraries to work with the windows shell.
+I might change that later and port the proyect to Linux.